At Adversity Games I have some guiding principles for all of my games.

 - There is adversity, and it can be overcome

 I’m Joseph Norris, director and designer of Adversity Games.
 I’ve been a gamer since I was a child, starting with games such as Heroquest and Space Crusade.
 Before long I was playing Cyberpunk 2020, Battletech, Squad Leader, Car Wars and Warhammer 40,000.
 I’ve played a wide variety of game of all types.
 I favour challenging strategic games with a strong theme.
 I made my first prototype when I was 14.
-I decided to make Adversity Games in 2014 while I was developing Nightlancer, when I decided it was good enough to bring to production.
+I decided to make Adversity Games in 2014 while I was first developing Nightlancer.

-What am I doing all this for?
-I want to have fun and make awesome games.
+I do it to have fun and make awesome games.

 Roleplaying games: Cyberpunk 2020, Dungeons and Dragons 5 and Savage Worlds